 Test and find out to make sure it is the right size.
 Too fine, and you can end up with a coffee that is too strong or does not flow at the correct rate through your grounds.
 Too large and your coffee can be too weak and watery.

-A cappuccino has a few different forms wet or bone dry are the two most popular.
+A cappuccino has a few different forms: wet and bone dry are the two most popular.
 The naming culture is the ratio between espresso, milk forth and steamed milk.

 A wet cappuccino has a 1:1:1 ratio with each of the three ingredients in equal proportions.